Teachable has been a popular course platform for a long time.

 Some users felt like they were being held for ransom and didn’t want to switch to a different platform because they might lose student comments, analytics, and want to rebuild their entire system.

-The role of Circle.so
+The role of Circle in Teachable’s downfall!?

 In 2019, Sid Yadav (lead developer in Teachable) – quitted and started Circle.so to fill the need for community platforms – that was sort of emerging at the time.